pbrb/pbrb.gov/_pages/home.md

 - Recommendations from public forums

 #### Recommend High Value Assets (HVAs) for Disposal
 No later than 180 days after appointment, the Board must recommend high value, underutilized real property assets and recommend them for  disposal.
-The list of properties recommended for disposal must meet the following criteriea:
+The list of properties recommended for disposal must meet the following criteria:
 - No less than five properties recommended for disposal
 - Total fair market value of all recommended properties shall be no less than $500M and no more than $750M
 - None of the existing improvements on properties sold under this subsection may be leased back to the Government